joknarf/thefly/README.md

 ```
 export INPUTRC="$FLY_HOME/.fly.d/.inputrc"
 ```
-You can crate a `.fly.d/bin` directory and put scripts you want to teleport and add in your `.fly.d/.flyrc`:
+You can create a `.fly.d/bin` directory and put scripts you want to teleport and add in your `.fly.d/.flyrc`:
 ```
 export PATH="$PATH:$FLY_HOME/.fly.d/bin"
 ```